martinlevesque/secretsfly/README.md

 - Service tokens allow to decrypt secrets and are passed in memory in the child process (typically a server requiring environment variables).
 - Secrets in a given environment can be copied to other environments whenever missing.
 - No authentication is required.
 Projects and secrets are protected by a master key which don't require to formally authenticate.
+- A given user providing the master key get access to the project.
+A another given user visiting the site does will not be able to access this same project, unless it provide the same master key.
+Therefore, multiple users can access various projects securely.

 ## Server Installation